 Reaching the underserved to assist them is often the greatest obstacle.
-The CDBG Administrator continues outreach methods and multi-marketing vehicles to publicize the housing programs and hearings to the public.
+The CDBG Administrator continues outreach methods and marketing options to publicize the housing programs and hearings to the public.
 Increased program participation, and public and written comment would benefit the City and the needs of the underserved.